clinical-genomics-uppsala/Geneious_metabarcoding/README.md

 	- 'Command Line Switch': noThreads, 'Option Label': Threads

 	Both 'Command Line Switch' and 'Option Label' should be filled in.
 Labels can be modified.

+&nbsp;

+## Setup Geneious workflows
+1. Import `16SPrimers.geneious` (or add your own primers)
+2. Import `16S_nanopore_pre-processing.geneiousWorkflow`
+	- Add the BBDuk_match_primers plugin to the corresponding step.
+For Mac: under the option 'BBDuk_match_primers Program File' add the path to BBDuk plugin for example `/Users/xxxxx/bbmap/bbduk.sh`
+	- Edit the two BBDuk steps.
+One step to trim primers from left end (27F and 1492R) and one for right end (27F_rev and 1492R_rev).
+3. Import `16S_nanopore_pre-processing_Emu.geneiousWorkflow`
+	- Add the `16S_nanopore_pre-processing.geneiousWorkflow` workflow to the corresponding step.
+	- Add the Emu wrapper plugin to the corresponding step.

+&nbsp;
+&nbsp;

+# Running the workflow

+Import the fastq files to Geneious.
+Select the files and go to 'Workflows' --> 'Run Workflow' and select '16S nanopore: pre-processing + emu'.
+Add the path to docker on your system, the name of the docker image, and the number of threads.
+'Export to Folder' and 'Data path' must point to the same folder which should not contain any fasta files already.
+In Geneious, the output will be a frequency table (counts) combined for all samples, or for a single sample, a table with both relative abundance and counts.
+Full output will be saved to disk including all emu output files, a html file with krona plots and an excel report.